coeneisma/rowcolr/README.md

 sector to provide information to the Dutch Ministry of Education, Culture, and Science (OCW).
-To minimize disruptions to the existing workflow, the forms were kept as similar as possible to their original format, while still allowing structured extraction of all relevant data from the Excel files.
+To minimize disruptions to the existing workflow, the forms were kept as similar as possible to their original format while still allowing structured extraction of all relevant data from the Excel files.

 ## Installation